Eppie Gibson: Playing career

 Workington won their first (and to date only) Championship in 1950–51; Gibson scored two tries in the Championship Final in the 26–11 victory over Warrington at Maine Road.
 The following season Gibson played at centre as Workington won the Challenge Cup in 1952 (the first time in the club's history) as they beat Featherstone Rovers 18–10 at Wembley Stadium, London on Saturday 19 April 1952, in front of a crowd of 72,093.

 A fourth and final England cap came in 1953 in a 30–22 victory against the Other Nationalities at Central Park, Wigan.

-In 1955 Workington played in another Challenge Cup final with Gibson at centre and although he scored a try, Workington lost 21–12 to Barrow at Wembley on 30 April before a crowd of 66,513.
+In 1955, Workington played in another Challenge Cup final with Gibson at centre and although he scored a try, Workington lost 21–12 to Barrow at Wembley on 30 April before a crowd of 66,513.

 At the end of the 1956–57 season during which he had been granted a testimonial Gibson left Workington to become player-coach at nearby rival Whitehaven.
 During his 10 years at Workington he appeared for the club 335 times, scoring 145 tries and kicking 19 goals.

 Gibson succeeded Neville Emery as coach at Whitehaven and continued to play until the end of the 1960–61 season during which he played 88 times and scored 20 tries as well as coaching the team to the quarter-finals of the 1959–60 Challenge Cup, and to sixth place in the league in 1959–60, Whitehaven's highest ever finish in the league.
 His last match was against Workington on 3 April 1961 after which he retired from playing.
 The 1961–62 season did not go well for Whitehaven and Gibson stepped down as coach in 1962 to be replaced by Jim Brough.

-In 1971 after several season away from the professional game, Gibson returned to Workington as coach for two seasons.
+In 1971, Gibson returned to Workington as coach for two seasons.

 Personal life

 After leaving the army in 1949 Gibson became a secondary school teacher in the Whitehaven area where he met his wife, Marie.
 While teaching he was a founder of the English Schools Rugby League, and coached the first English schools team which played France in 1967.
 He was a member of the board of directors of Whitehaven R.L.F.C in the 1980s, and was named as one of the club's "Immortals" in 1998.

-Gibson died on 18 January 2018.
+Gibson died on 18 January 2018, aged 90, in Workington.